 In 1500, a clock was a machine that filled a room in a tower.
 Today, clocks are built into almost every machine we make.
 The same thing is happening to the camera: we’ve come from the camera obscura to the modern smartphone and are fast approaching a world in which everything we build can see.
 Now is the time to start planning for what we’ll make of it.

 A few years ago, the only options for camera stabilizers were awkward rigs that required carefully balanced passive gimbals, or clunky, large weights strapped to the bottom of a camera to add shake-reducing mass.
-As the drone industry has pushed micro-gimbal technology forward, it’s fascinating to see it become implemented […]
+As the drone industry has pushed micro-gimbal technology forward, it’s fascinating to see it become implemented in tinier and cheaper platforms. […]

 - Posted by Mike Senese | November 28th, 2018 12:53 PM